 BTP Underwriting

-Rapid prototyping used to validate complex underwriting workflows under aggressive delivery timelines.
+Validated complex underwriting workflows through rapid, interactive prototyping under aggressive delivery timelines.

 Context